 - What hours do you want your employees to work?

 - How many days holidays do you want them to have?

 - Where do you want them to work?

 - Do you want to still pay them if they are off sick?

 - What notice do you want them to have on termination?

 - Do you want to restrict their activity should they finish working for you?

-In practice the requirements will differ with seniority of the employee and the role they fulfil, a one size fits all type of contract of employment can be a difficult to use.
+In practice the requirements will differ with the seniority of the employee and the role they fulfil, a one size fits all type of contract of employment can be difficult to use.

-So decide how you want the relationship with staff to be, look at a few templates, move them around and create a structure before you need them.
+So decide how you want the relationship with employes to be, look at a few templates, move them around and create a structure before you need them.

 For all the information about employment and contracts of employment visit the ACAS website – www.acas.org.uk